 My turn to make life easier for other people, like my husband and children.
 Every day they have to go out there to work, commuting on the train.
 They work, go to school, navigate the real world— which is too often callous and cold and too busy to be sensitive to their needs.

 I am beginning to think differently about not having and suffering.
 About waiting.
 About what we value in life and society.
 How we assign worth and status to some jobs, how the traditional woman’s work in the home, is never valued enough.
-How can we be compassionate and careful in our treatment of others, who are busy or not busy enough.
+How we need to be compassionate and careful in our treatment of others, who are busy or not busy enough.

 How sometimes we have to live it and breathe it before we understand desolation, anxiety, hunger, despair, forgiving.